 We do not know.
 The names of men like Sanco, Mingo, and Quash in Jefferson's 1774 Farm Book lists are suggestive of an African origin.
 It is probable, however, that most, if not all, of the enslaved persons at Monticello were a number of generations removed from Africa.
-Jefferson's father, Peter Jefferson, had acquired his laborers in the mid-eighteenth century from other Virginia planters in small lots of one or several.
+Jefferson's father, Peter Jefferson, had acquired his enslaved laborers in the mid-eighteenth century from other Virginia planters in small lots of one or several.
 His father-in-law, John Wayles, while not directly engaged in the transatlantic slave trade, was commercially connected to it.
-It is possible that, among the 135 slaves Jefferson inherited from Wayles in 1774, there may have been native-born Africans.
+It is possible that, among the 135 enslaved individuals Jefferson inherited from Wayles in 1774, there may have been native-born Africans.

-Could the Monticello slaves read and write?
+Could members of the enslaved community at Monticello read and write?

+Several Monticello slaves could definitely read and write.
 Although there is no record that Jefferson provided instruction for his slaves or encouraged them to learn their letters, several enslaved men at Monticello could read and write.
 There are surviving letters and documents in the hands of woodworker John Hemmings, blacksmith Joseph Fossett, and James Hemings the cook.
 Although severe legal restrictions on slave education were not enacted in Virginia in Jefferson's lifetime, many plantation owners tried to prevent their slaves from learning their letters.
 Educated slaves were considered potentially rebellious and those who could write could also forge passes.
 Nevertheless, some members of Jefferson's family took an interest in the education of enslaved children, and Joseph Fossett's son Peter remembered that Jefferson "allowed" those eager for learning to study with his grandchildren.
-Slave children also undoubtedly learned from literate members of their own community, as work schedules permitted.
+Enslaved children also undoubtedly learned from literate members of their own community, as work schedules permitted.
 Peter Fossett, sold to another man after Jefferson's death, passed his reading and writing skills on to fellow slaves in secret after dark, by the light of pine knots.

-Did Monticello slaves attend church?
+Did enslaved people at Monticello attend church?

 Building upon more than 50 years of archaeological investigation and documentary research, Monticello staff is now in the process of interpreting and restoring Mulberry Row .
 Lined with more than 20...More >>